chaoexUser/api_en/README.md

 ```

 2.Then, send your public-key (that is, rsa_public_key.pem), username, and user uid to business-cn@chaoex.com.hk to apply.
-3.Each time you apply for API permissions such as login, order, and cancelorder, please use the sha256 algorithm and sign the parameters with the private key.
+3.Each time you apply for API permissions such as login, Delegation order, and Delegation withdrawal, please use the sha256 algorithm and sign the parameters with the private key.
 I give a Javascript implementation here.
 4.timestamp is the latest time

 ```javascript